Understanding Buyers Brokerage Agreements in Alberta

 - The duration of the agreement

-- Advertising for properties that meet your search criteria
+- Advertising for properties that meet your search criteria (paid for by the buyers agent)

 - Setting you up on Auto-prospecting.